tanagaHub/weatherAPI/README.md

 # weatherAPI - https://tanagahub.github.io/weatherAPI/
-Lit-html for templating and rendering localStorage for saving the last search, if it's empty, the searching forecast area - according the IP location
+# Lit-html for templating and rendering.
+# localStorage for saving the last search, if it's empty, the searching forecast area - according the IP location